Ancient Greek philosophy: Cyrenaicism

 The Cyrenaics were founded by Aristippus of Cyrene, who was a pupil of Socrates.
 The Cyrenaics were hedonists and held that pleasure was the supreme good in life, especially physical pleasure, which they thought more intense and more desirable than mental pleasures.
 Pleasure is the only good in life and pain is the only evil.
 Socrates had held that virtue was the only human good, but he had also accepted a limited role for its utilitarian side, allowing pleasure to be a secondary goal of moral action.
 Aristippus and his followers seized upon this, and made pleasure the sole final goal of life, denying that virtue had any intrinsic value.

 Megarians

 The Megarian school flourished in the 4th century BC.
 It was founded by Euclides of Megara, one of the pupils of Socrates.
 Its ethical teachings were derived from Socrates, recognizing a single good, which was apparently combined with the Eleatic doctrine of Unity.
 Their work on modal logic, logical conditionals, and propositional logic played an important role in the development of logic in antiquity, and were influences on the subsequent creation of Stoicism and Pyrrhonism.

 Hellenistic philosophy

 During the Hellenistic and Roman periods, many different schools of thought developed in the Hellenistic world and then the Greco-Roman world.
-There were Greeks, Romans, Egyptians, Syrians and Arabs who contributed to the development of Hellenistic philosophy.
-Elements of Persian philosophy and Indian philosophy also had an influence.
 The spread of Christianity throughout the Roman world, followed by the spread of Islam, ushered in the end of Hellenistic philosophy and the beginnings of Medieval philosophy, which was dominated by the three Abrahamic traditions: Jewish philosophy, Christian philosophy, and early Islamic philosophy.